jyg/automatonism-reloaded/README.md

 * ability to save different projects in the same folder with different filenames (no need to use main.pd as filename)
 * midi-mapping enabled and midi-learn feature
 * possibility of running several patches simultaneously and independently
+* Camomile VST plugin and DAW integration with new objects [playhead] and [macro-control] to enable automation inside DAW

 ## To Do :
+* clean all that stuff

-* Camomille VST plugin and DAW integration (parameters)
+* deeply check camomile integration
+* write tutorial for new features (import old patch ; create new modules ; use as camomile plugin

 ## Installation :
 * Copy  automatonism folder into your puredata - externals folder.